ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 Alternatives
 ------------

-There are two simpler alternatives which I can imagine.
+There are three simpler alternatives which I can imagine.

 1. We statically, at initialisation time say whether a plugin is pure or not.
    If it is pure, we never recompile because of it, if it is impure we always